The Psychology of Trading

 Over time, distinct differences in outcomes became evident among the three groups.
 The first group was most prone to blow up, as they doubled down on risk-taking precisely at the times they were trading their worst.
 Frustration, for them, led to reactive and often destructive decision making.

-- For the Technical Analyst.
-Learn chart reading.
+Learn how to read charts.
 This takes time and is never something you can learn overnight.
 Even though there is no guarantee of success, any edge helps.
-If you get a buy signal, then it is okay to get along -- even when you know the signal may be wrong.
+If you get a buy signal, then it is okay to get along—even when you know the signal may be wrong.
 But your success comes from cutting losses and from studying all the signals.
 Learn which ones work often and which are no better than break even.
 Study the results and gain an additional edge by knowing which ones work for you.